ID.me: Services

+Privacy

 As part of its identification system, the company collects a wide range of personal information, including photographs and identification documents.
-The company verifies information by sending it to a number of "government agencies, telecommunications networks, financial institutions" and other companies which the company trusts and considers reliable.
-The company treats Internet Protocol addresses and unique device identifiers as non-personally identifiable, and releases them to third parties, along with location, occupation, language, the list of pages browsed at ID.me, and the URLs visited before and after using ID.me.

-ID.me is one of three companies, along with USAA and Zentry, certified to Security Assertion Markup Language (SAML) Level of Assurance 3.
-ID.me's privacy policy states that users must consent before any information is shared with third-party sources.
-However, its policy also states that "by utilizing your ID.me Account at Third-Party Websites, you are expressly authorizing [ID.me] to share certain Personally Identifiable Information or Sensitive Information tied to your ID.me Account with such Third-Party Websites."
+The company's privacy policy says that it may verify personal information by providing it to "third parties such as government agencies, telecommunications networks, financial institutions or other trusted and reliable sources of information".

 ID.me said in a press release that their products use one-to-one facial recognition technology that matches a photo taken from an individual to a Government ID.
 Co-founder and CEO Blake Hall also confirmed the one-time use of one-to-many facial recognition, which matches an image against a database of other faces, to identify people who are known for committing fraud.
 This information has sparked concerns from privacy activists and organizations.
-It also led to concerns about people with limited access to technology that they are required to use a third-party company to access the services that they can use.
+It also led to concerns about people with limited access to technology that they are required to use a third-party company to access the services they need to use.
 In an interview with Axios, Hall has defended its practices, citing that the company is working to make its service both equitable and available.

+In response to privacy concerns, the IRS has made changes to how users are verified while continuing to use ID.me.
+On February 21, 2022, the IRS announced that a new option in the agency's authentication system, referring to ID.me, was available for taxpayers to sign up for IRS online accounts without the use of any biometric data, including facial recognition.
+This was consistent with the IRS's commitment earlier to transition away from the requirement for taxpayers creating an IRS online account to provide a selfie to a third-party service to help authenticate their identity.
+Taxpayers also had the option of verifying their identity during a live, virtual interview with agents; no biometric data – including facial recognition – was required if taxpayers chose to authenticate their identity through a virtual interview.
+IRS users still had the option to verify their identity automatically through the use of biometric verification through ID.me's self-assistance tool if they chose.